 In the online arbitrage business, one of the worst things that can happen is buying a product to make a profit, but you cannot sell it and end up losing money or, at best, making no profit.
 It’s inevitable that every time you buy a product, you take a risk.
 However, if you assess the price history of a product, you’ll significantly decrease the risk and improve your work quality.

 Many software and extensions show you the price history chart of a product, most of which use Keepa as their source.
 The easiest way to check the price history for a product is by using extensions to see the price history chart on the product page on Amazon.
 Keepa has an extension, but after years of working with different extensions, we think RevSeller is the most efficient one.

 When you are on a product page, you can see the price history of that product by clicking on “graph” in RevSeller:

-When you click on the graph, you can see the price history from the first date this ASIN existed.
+When you click the graph, you can see the price history from the first date this ASIN existed.
 Also, you can choose to see 30-day or 90-day prices.

 How to interpret the graph?

 There is no one right answer to this question.
 It depends on your strategy and the risk that you are willing to take.
-However, there are some hints for assessing the graph and make your decision based on real data.
+However, there are some hints for assessing the graph and making your decision based on real data.

 Sometimes, guessing the future price is not hard.
 For example, consider this graph:

 As you can see, the current price is 143$, but in the last 90 days, the price was about 50$.
 Everyone would admit that the 143$ is unreliable, and no one should make a purchase based on this selling price.
 It’s very likely that the price will drop again by 50%.
 So, in this case, most of the experienced sellers would skip this ASIN.